Skip to content

 Experimental

-Companion app discovery is an experimental feature and may change in future releases.
+Companion-backed RPC signing is still experimental and may change in future releases.

 CLI Commands